Contact Us

 Real-World Cases and Examples

-It is much more important to guard against laser-based manipulation if you depend on surveillance systems that use facial recognition, high-definition imaging, or security camera audio recording.
+It is all the more important to protect against laser-based manipulation if you rely on systems that incorporate facial identification, HD imaging, or audio recording through security cameras.

-Since the first step in averting a threat is understanding it, we at Cam Security Surveillance advise clients on how to reduce vulnerabilities.
+Since the first step in preventing a threat is to understand the threat, Cam Security Surveillance provides advice to our clients to reduce their vulnerabilities.

 Why Do People Want To Blind Security Cameras?